Section 1: Application

 Scenario: A claim is referred by a local authority within 52 weeks of the last referral on the basis that there has been a contractual rent increase.
 The determination made as a result of the last referral contained a size notional determination.

-Result: The new referral should be declined.
+Result: The new referral should be rejected.

-Ground rents
+Ground Rents

-Student lettings
+Student Lettings

-In general terms students in Halls of Residence or private accommodation are not able to claim housing benefit, meaning they are exempt from referral to the Rent Officer.
+In general terms students in Halls of Residence or private accommodation are not able to claim housing benefit, meaning they are exempt from referral to the rent officer.
 However in certain circumstances, certain students may qualify for housing benefit, this decision will be taken by the LA.

 Related pages